dimitarbez/Ricardo/README.md

   two servo motors.
   The robot also has accessories such as front lights and a horn (more accessories can be added) The Raspberry Pi and the accessories (including camera rotation servos) are powered on a 20000 mAh power bank.
-Everything on the robot is powered with the power bank except the four motors which are used for movement.
-Those are powered on 2x18650 batteries in serial which is 7.4 V
+Everything on the robot is powered with the 5V power bank except the L298N motor controller which uses 2x18650 batteries in serial (7.4V) which works well for the motors.

 ### 3. Functionalities and logic
   #### 1. AI driven